 806.8.10 Site Inspections and Reports

 The resident engineer or inspector is responsible for environmental matters on MoDOT projects.
 As such, the engineer or inspector shall routinely inspect the condition of erosion and sediment controls and, if allowable due to right-of-way constraints, the receiving streams shall be inspected for off-site sediment deposits for 50 feet downstream of project outfalls.
-Inspections are to be conducted at a frequency of once every 7 calendar days or within 48 hours following significant rainfall.
-A significant rainfall is defined as an event that causes runoff to occur on the job site.
-If rainfall is not sufficient to cause runoff, inspection reports may not be completed until the next required 7-day inspection.
+Routine inspections are to be conducted at a frequency of once every 7 calendar days.
+Additional, post-runoff inspections must occur within 48 hours if the runoff event ceases during a normal work day and within 72 hours, on the next business day, if the runoff event ceases during a non-work day such as weekends or state recognized holidays.
+A runoff event is defined as an event that causes runoff to occur on the job site and could result from rainfall or snow or ice melt.
+If rainfall or snow/ice melt is not sufficient to cause runoff, inspection reports may not be completed until the next required 7-day inspection.
 The engineer or inspector will ensure that rainfall measurements are made for the job site and routinely monitor weather forecasts to recognize when predicted weather may threaten the construction site and when runoff has occurred.
 The engineer or inspector will keep a log of all inspections made on the project.
 Refer to Form 806.8.10, MoDOT Land Disturbance Inspection Record.

-Areas of the project that meet the final stabilization requirements (i.e., 70% vegetative cover over 100% of the area, rock covered, paved, etc.) can be inspected once per month.
+Areas of the project that meet the final stabilization requirements (i.e., 70% vegetative cover over 100% of the area, rock covered, paved, etc.) no longer require inspection.
 Areas of the job that have achieved interim stabilization may be inspected once per month if a written request is submitted to and approved by the regional MDNR office.

 The engineer or inspector shall notify the contractor within 24 hours if any controls are found to be improperly installed, in disrepair, or are not functioning at the desired level of effectiveness.
 Any deficiencies noted are to be corrected within seven calendar days; however, the engineer and other MODOT inspectors may require immediate attention and issue various directives by other means discussed in EPG 806.8.1 Introduction to the Stormwater Permit and SWPPP.
 Directives to the contractor shall be noted in project records, which shall be available for review by DNR upon request.
 In instances where weather conditions make it impossible to correct deficiencies within 7 days, the engineer or inspector will document site conditions in the inspection reports.
 This documentation will include a written description and pictures illustrating the adverse conditions.
 As soon as weather and site conditions become favorable, corrections to deficient BMPs shall be made.